longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

   * How to print with indentation? (add width index based on root)
   * How to parallel?(split at certain depth and reduce), reducing using the depth vector

-1. Search in rotated sorted array 3
+1. Search in rotated sorted array, with/without duplicates 4
 1. search kth element in sorted matrix, 列不升序
   * Method1: Merge K sorted List
   * Method2: pull K*N elements and sort